iqm-finland/cortex-cli/README.rst

 Cortex CLI
 ==========

-Command-line tool (CLI) for interacting with IQM quantum computers.
+Command-line interface (CLI) for interacting with an IQM quantum computer.

 Installing Cortex CLI
 ---------------------